matthijskooijman/arduino-lmic/README.md

 ## Trademark Acknowledgements

-LoRa is a registered trademark of the LoRa Alliance.
-LoRaWAN is a trademark of the LoRa Alliance.
+LoRa is a registered trademark of Semtech Corporation.
+LoRaWAN is a registered trademark of the LoRa Alliance.

 MCCI and MCCI Catena are registered trademarks of MCCI Corporation.